 The above transactions will occur after the date of this prospectus and prior to the closing of this offering and are collectively referred to as the "Organizational Transactions."

-The following diagram shows our organizational structure after giving effect to the Organizational Transactions, assuming no exercise by the underwriters of their option to purchase additional shares of Class A common stock and a price per share of our Class A common stock of \$ (the midpoint of the price range set forth on the cover page of this prospectus).
+The following diagram shows our organizational structure after giving effect to the Organizational Transactions and this offering, assuming no exercise by the underwriters of their option to purchase additional shares of Class A common stock.